Have you added a new furry friend to your household?

 Dog crate pads are recommended and can fit nicely within your crate for your dog’s comfort.

-If you have a new puppy, it’s recommended to buy an indestructible dog crate pad and waterproof.
+If you have a new puppy, buying an indestructible dog crate pad and waterproof is recommended.
 Your puppy could rip apart weaker materials and end up swallowing them.

 Later on, you should be able to switch to a different type of bedding once you’re comfortable that your pup can behave.

-There are a large number of choices for dog crate beds, including orthopedic crate beds for joint issues.
+There are many choices for dog crate beds, including orthopedic crate beds for joint issues.

-Other than a crate pad, don’t add anything else to your dog’s bed.
-The more items you add, including blankets, towels, and other things, the more likely your pup is to get tangled up, run out of space, and even become too hot.
+Don’t add anything else to your dog’s bed besides a crate pad.
+The more items you add, including blankets, towels, and other things, the more likely your pup will get tangled up, run out of space, and even become too hot.

 4. Decide where to put your dog’s crate